apache/doris/docs/en/extending-doris/udf/user-defined-function.md

 This document mainly describes how to write a custom UDF function and how to use it in Doris.

-If users use the UDF function and extend Doris' function analysis, and want to contribute their own UDF functions back to the Doris community for other users, please see the document [Contribute UDF to Doris](http://doris.apache. org/master/zh-CN/extending-doris/contribute_udf.html).
+If users use the UDF function and extend Doris' function analysis, and want to contribute their own UDF functions back to the Doris community for other users, please see the document [Contribute UDF](./contribute_udf.md).

 ## Writing UDF functions